 Peer Advisory Bios

-Fiona Chace-Donahue is a student at Mount Holyoke College where she is studying neuroscience.
-After graduating, she plans on pursing a M.D./ Ph.D. in order to become a pediatric neurologist specializing in traumatic brain injury.
-Fiona attended the Comfort Ability program over six years ago.
-She joined The Comfort Ability Advisory Board because she wants to support others and share what she’s learned about how to manage chronic (and often invisible) pain so that individuals with chronic pain do not feel alone.
-In her free time, Fiona likes to paddleboard, knit, and go to the beach.
+Fiona Chace Donahue graduated from Mount Holyoke College with a degree in neuroscience and she currently works as a nursing assistant on a neurosurgery unit while applying to graduate school.
+She plans on pursuing a career in healthcare with a focus in traumatic brain injury.
+Fiona attended the Comfort Ability program over eight years ago and joined The Comfort Ability Advisory Board because she wants to help empower and support others while sharing what she’s learned about how to manage chronic (and often invisible) pain.
+In her free time, Fiona enjoys paddle boarding, knitting, and exploring new places.

 Katie Michaels is majoring in psychology at Skidmore College.
 After graduation, she would like to continue her studies in nursing school and specialize as a Psychiatric Nurse Practitioner.
 She has had chronic back and leg pain since she was 10 years old and went to a multidisciplinary pain treatment program which focused on physical therapy, occupational therapy and cognitive behavioral therapy.
 She joined the Peer Advisory Board because she feels it is important to share the strategies and skills that she learned in order to continue living an active life.
 In her free time, Katie enjoys riding horses, volunteering and spending time with her friends.